nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * Contact can be created first without assets, then assets can be added later using the Edit command.
 * Case sensitive, i.e. NUS ≠ nus.
 * Assets must have unique names.
 If the asset already exists in the database, the existing asset will be linked instead of a new asset.
 * Multiple assets can be specified.
-For example, a valid option is `--asset asset1 --asset asset2 --asset asset3`.
+For example, a valid option is `A/asset1 A/asset2 A/asset3`.

 --------------------------------------------------------------------------------------------------------------------